 It is essential to us that working relationships are based on trust, courtesy and mutual respect.
 We want everyone working with us to feel cared for, inspired and fairly paid for their contributions.

 We offer collaborators flexible working conditions on an ad hoc project basis that are paid at competitive rates, which allow them the freedom and autonomy to pursue projects and goals outside of those offered by Telltale.

 We want to not only be essential to our clients’ understanding of how they can adapt to climate change, but be part of the solution ourselves by being climate positive.

 Our primary impact will be from travelling, which is an essential part of ethnographic research, so for every project, we will take into account how we can minimise travel, through use of technology to work remotely, use of online research methods, video calls, attending virtual conferences and using public transport, where possible.

 Even with our best efforts, it won’t be possible to reduce our impact entirely, so to make sure that we continue to be compliant and support climate solutions, we use Ecologi to:

 - Plant 12 trees every month

-- Offset 14 Tonnes of Co2 a month
+- Offset 14 tonnes of Co2 every month